kingston-hackSpace/All-about_LEDs/README.md

 ----
 # Powering LEDs

 Powering your LEDs is fundamental.

-Read more about powing your LEDs with power supplies and LED drivers [here]
+Read more about power supplies and LED drivers [here]